alo9507/install/README.md

 git clone https://github.com/octobay/install octobay && cd octobay && yarn
 ```

-Now start the local Ethereum node, the Gas Station Network and the Chainlink node and its adapters, all in their own terminal sessions.
+Now start the local Ethereum node, the Gas Station Network, the Chainlink node and its adapters and the API for the web app, all in their own terminal sessions.

 ```bash
 yarn evm